ImanTabari/DataPreparation/README.md

-# **Home assignment - Data Analytics 1 (ITLB352, MIB)**

 ## **Task description**

-Yours task is to read the datafile you are given into a pandas dataframe and follow the instructions.
+Task is to read the datafile you are given into a pandas dataframe and follow the instructions.

 - Read in the data into a pandas dataframe.
 - Display the usual basic information (datatypes, names, non-null values for columns) about the dataframe.